Korean, Edit

 ⑤ 1st - 5th.
 Egg cortical cytoplasm rotates 30° toward sperm entry direction

-① Gray crescent: Crescent-shaped gray band opposite sperm entry point appears as melanin pigment rotates
+① Gray crescent: A crescent-shaped gray band that appears on the side opposite the sperm entry point as the pigmented animal hemisphere rotates (cortical rotation).

 ⑶ 3rd.
-Vesicles in vegetal pole move along microtubules to gray crescent area
+During cortical rotation, vesicles in the vegetal pole are transported along microtubules to the gray crescent region.

 ⑷ 4th.
 Moved vesicles release Dsh into gray crescent cytoplasm